audioclassify/CedarAlert/CEDAR_README.md

 The 'alert_sms_process()' connects to an email server via SSL and attaches the image with caused the alert.
 The 'alert_sms_process()' defaults to 3 attempts and will log failed attempts.
 SMS messages are sent via the Verizon SMS portal, so you may need to change the 'alert_sms_process()' code if you have a different wireless carrieror wish to use a SMS service.

+The application writes to a log file and also to a SQLite3 database by default.
+Eithe can be disabled with 'disable_log' or 'disable_sqlite3'.

+The application runs as a service which starts on boot and restarts on error.
+'CedarAlert.service' and 'CedarAlert.sh' must be modified with your '/home/YOURUSER'.